Are you ready to finally learn how to hit a driver and start playing your best golf yet?

 Tee it High

-One of the biggest mistakes, so many amateur golfers make is that they don’t tee it high enough.
-Remember, to hit a driver pure and deep, you need to hit up on it.
-But it’s a lot harder to hit up on it when the ball is teed low.
+One of the biggest mistakes, so many amateur golfers make when hitting a driver, is that they don’t tee it high enough.
+Remember, to hit bombs you need to hit up on it, which is a lot harder to hit up on it when the ball is teed low.

 Remember, teeing it high will not result in sky balls.
 Hitting down on the ball is what leaves those nasty sky marks.
 Set yourself up for success by teeing it high and letting it fly!